EliahKagan/nrr-frr/README.md

 `.nrr-frr-server` consisting of a single line with the hostname or IP address of the server you want the scripts to run `newrepo` and `findrepo` on.

-    This shouldn't be a full URL, just a hostanme or IP address.
+    This shouldn't be a full URL, just a hostname or IP address.
 For example:

     ```none
     www.example.com